-Since quite a while I experiment with the editing-workplace, for reasons of ergonomy and creativity.
-My current realisations: you don’t need a desk! and: the flexible the better.
+I love to experiment with my workplace, for reasons of ergonomy and creativity.
+My realisation so far: the flexible the better.

 Most editing rooms differ hardly from a normal office: a big desk close to a wall, some displays on that desk, and above, on the wall, a big TV-Set, which only can be watched at well from the couch on the opposite wall.
 Though, our work is not on the wall or on the desk.
 It’s inbetween: between the pictures, between the computer and us, and, first of all, it’s in the discussions between me an the director/writer/producer.